tbrown122387/pfR/README.md

 devtools::load_all(".")
 ```

-## Step 4:
+## Step 4: Run

-Run your approximate log-likelihood or filtering functions by typing something like
+Run your approximate log-likelihood and/or filtering functions by typing something like

 ```
 pfr::my_model_bswc_approx_filt()
 pfr::my_model_bswc_approx_LL()
 ```

+The name of these functions will depend on what you named your model/algorithm.